modio/modio-docs/public/en-us/features/embed-hub/overview.md

 ## Supported engines/setup guides

 Below is a list of the supported engines and the relevant setup guides.
 Embed Hub as a web browser is available for all games.
 Embedding the hub in the game itself has different requirements depending on the engine.
+You could open it, using the platform supplied web overlay, or use a tool like [Ultralight](https://ultralig.ht) to natively embed it.
 Contact us at developers@mod.io to learn more.

 | Engine    | Supported | Guide |
 | -------- | ------- | ------- |